andrelucas/akceph-build/README.md

 # Run Debian package smoke tests on the release you built in the previous
 # command.
 $ ./run_tests.sh release_v18.2.1

+# Build an Ubuntu-based Docker image with the Debian packages installed.
+This
+# is intended for use by the gen2 team, and simply installs the packages into # a base container, ready for configuration and use.
+$ ./dockerimage.sh release_v18.2.1

+# Specify the tag for the Docker image.
+Note you'll get two images, one with
+# the named tag, and another with '-squashed' appended.
+The former is a
+# regular multi-layer Docker image, the latter is a single-layer reduction of
+# the former (using docker-squash).
+$ ./dockerimage.sh -t v18.2.1 release_v18.2.1

 # You can override the Debian output directory if you prefer.
 $ ./build-ceph.sh -s v18.2.1 -r release_foo -- -D